Things to Do In Fort Myers

-Most of the common fast food restaurants, mid-range options and family establishments are located along Cleveland Avenue, the city's main commercial street.
+Most of the common fast food restaurants, as well as some trendy local eateries, are located along Cleveland Avenue, the city's main commercial street.
 Fort Myers has a number of international food choices including German, Italian, Southern and French cuisine; many of which are off the beaten path.
 But seafood is the area’s main claim to fame, a reflection of the city's maritime location.

 Hot Tips: The city has a number of excellent restaurants hidden away in unassuming locations.

 Things to See

 The Edison and Ford Winter Estates is one of the most visited attractions in Fort Myers.
-Southwest Florida Museum of History hosts walking tours of the city, and is a good way to the see the sights of downtown Fort Myers.
+Southwest Florida Museum of History hosts walking tours, a good way to the see the sights of downtown Fort Myers.
 The Imaginarium, an interactive museum, has a number of displays demonstrating scientific concepts and is perfect for children.
 The Seminole Gulf Railway offers visitors a picturesque trip through the surrounding countryside.
-Don't forget one of the main attractions: the beach.
+But don't forget the main attraction: the beach.

 Caution: Reservations are required at the Southwest Florida Museum of History.

 Places to Party

 The Barbara B. Mann Performing Arts Hall hosts performances of world-class plays and musicals.
-The Arcade Theater and The Broadway Palm Dinner Theatre also host a range of performances, and the latter offers a dinner along with the show.
-Drinking establishments like Rivals Sports Kitchen and Spirits of Bacchus, many of which are located downtown, are places to grab a beer or some food after dark.
-Nightlife offerings also include bars with live music such as The Roadhouse Café and The Buddha Bar.
+The Arcade Theater and The Broadway Palm Dinner Theatre also host a range of performances, and the latter offers a buffet dinner with the show.
+Drinking establishments like the World Famous Cigar Bar and World of Beer are places to grab a cold beverage or two after the sun goes down.
+Nightlife offerings also include numerous bars with live music such as The Roadhouse Café and The Buddha Bar.